 A lot of people in Toronto still own cars because the city is not quite as narrow as European cities like London or Paris, and not quite as congested as New York or Los Angeles.
 If you're patient and you've taken a defensive driving course, Toronto should be manageable for you to drive in.
 However, be aware that it will take on average about an hour each way to commute and that parking (if you can find any) could amount to several hundred dollars per month.

-Wychwoodbarnscommunity.ca is proudly supported by Ottawacommercialpainters.com of Ottawa.
+Wychwoodbarnscommunity.ca is proudly supported by Gutterguysplus.com.
 We appreciate your support!